-Because the design has remained identical, the same disadvantages come to the surface.
-LG delivers the 27-inch monitor with a sleek aluminium base that is adjustable in height, but rotation is not possible.
-Regardless of whether you are working with a 16:9 screen ratio or a 21:9 model, turning is always convenient.
+LG delivers the 27-inch monitor with a sleek aluminium base that is adjustable in height, can pivot and swivel.
 The monitor is VESA compatible, so you can mount a fixed monitor arm.

 When we tested its predecessor a year and a half ago, USB-C was still a rare asset.
 Today, we see more and more models with USB-C connectivity, which makes the LG 27UL850 less special.
 Maybe that’s why LG puts this model on the market with a price of 100 euros less than its predecessor.